Crocodylus: Phylogeny

 A 2018 tip dating study by Lee & Yates simultaneously using morphological, molecular (DNA sequencing), and stratigraphic (fossil age) data established the inter-relationships within Crocodylidae.
 In 2021, Hekkala et al. were able to use paleogenomics, extracting DNA from the extinct Voay, to better establish the relationships within Crocodylidae, including the subfamilies Crocodylinae and Osteolaeminae.
+In 2023, Sales-Oliveira et al. suggested the relationships of recently recognised species (M. leptorhynchus, C. halli and the third Osteolaemus species).

-The below cladogram shows the results of the latest study:
+The below cladogram shows the results of the 2021 study, with supplementary data from the 2023 study: